-Defining the Starting Point: The WebsitePensacola State sought to reinforce its new identity to positively affect external perception, enrollment, and the overall student experience.
+PSC sought to reinforce its new identity to positively affect external perception, enrollment, and the overall student experience.
 It looked to its website, the most visible and powerful communication platform, as a key place to start.
-Pensacola State selected Story+Structure to lead a strategy engagement to guide the College's Marketing and IT teams, who would implement the recommendations.
+PSC selected Story+Structure to lead a strategy engagement to guide the College's Marketing and IT teams, who would implement the recommendations.

-( 1) The College — How do the existing strategies, people, workflow, technologies, and campus culture support the rebranding effort?
+The College — How do the existing strategies, people, workflow, technology, and campus culture support the rebranding effort?

-To understand the wants, needs, and challenges of Pensacola State's students, we surveyed current and prospective students, interviewed students in groups and in one-on-one sessions, and toured all three campuses (each campus varied tremendously in culture and academic offering).
+To better understand the wants, needs, and challenges of PSC's students, we surveyed current and prospective students, interviewed students in groups and one-on-one, and toured all three campuses — each campus varied tremendously in culture and academic offering.

-The team decided that a phased approach would be most optimal, with the first being to tackle the most critical needs affecting the College’s target audiences.
-These focused on brand perception, recruiting, marketing & communications, student services, and institutional development/alumni relations.
+The team decided that a phased approach would be most optimal, with the first being to tackle the most critical needs affecting the college’s target audiences as they relate to brand perception, recruitment, marketing and communications, student services, and institutional development/alumni relations.
 We grouped the design recommendations into four key categories: (1) Organization, (2) Communication, (3) Content and (4) Usability.

 Key Recommendations included:

-— Transform the website into a strategic communication platform: The website is the most visible communication platform.
-The success of the new website depends on a variety of departments working together to achieve shared goals.
+Transform the website into a strategic communication platform - The website is the most public-facing, communication platform for Pensacola State College.
+The success of the new website depends on a variety of departments working collaboratively.
 We recommended that Marketing and Communication lead the process.
-This organizational approach ensured that branding and positioning would be consistent throughout the student experience.
-Similarly, it would ensure that recruitment, student services, alumni relations, and institutional development would receive appropriate support in alignment with an overall positioning strategy.
+This helped better align branding, positioning, and better support recruitment, student services, alumni relations, and institutional development.

-— Develop comprehensive user personas: Given the breadth of the College’s courses and programs, developing user personas of all the various students (prospective, current, recent graduates, alumni) was essential to reflect a human-centered perspective.
+Develop comprehensive user personas - Given the breadth of the college's courses and programs, developing user personas of all the various students (prospective, current, recent graduates, alumni) reflects a human-centered organization.
 The team also recommended developing personas representing the various staff who use the website in their daily duties.
-Based on this deeper understanding and empathy for the various users, the College would be able to design a better, more clear and focused experience for everyone.
+Based on this deeper understanding and empathy for the various users, the college will be able to design a better experience for everyone.

-— Establish a collaborative approach to content: By leveraging technology and staff expertise, communication can be better managed centrally, with bottlenecks eliminated through a new a content management system and distributing publishing process.
-Newly established groups (e.g., Senior Advisory Team and a Student Advisory Team) can ensure that strategic goals are being met while maintaining a student-centric culture.
+Establish a collaborative approach to content - Leveraging technology and staff expertise, communication is better managed on a larger scale and bottlenecks eliminated through a new a content management system and distributing publishing process.
+Newly established groups, e.g., Senior Advisory Team and a Student Advisory Team can ensure that strategic goals are being met while maintaining a student-centric culture.